- Sleep Products

 - How Sleep Works

 - Sleep Resources

 How safe you feel in your city impacts all aspects of your life.
 It impacts where you choose to work, and whether you’ll feel safe on your commute.
 It affects where you look to rent or buy your home, and where you send your kids to school.
 It influences what leisure activities you engage in, and when and where.

 Less-safe cities also tend to be bigger cities, which means they come with other barriers to sleep, like noise and light pollution.
+Independent of other factors (like safety or violence), the mere noisiness of a neighborhood can increase your risk of insomnia four-fold.
 But that doesn’t mean you necessarily have to move to the suburbs to enjoy restful sleep.